cbmckni/kinc-k8s-demo/README.md

 Now that you have a K8s cluster, it is time to access it from the VM.

-First, tell the VM where to look for the Kubernetes configurtion file:
+First, tell the VM where to look for the Kubernetes configuration file:

 `echo 'export KUBECONFIG=~/Downloads/kubeconfig.yaml' >> ~/.bashrc && source ~/.bashrc`